git-lfs/git-lfs/README.md

 Git LFS maintains a list of currently known limitations, which you can find and edit [here](https://github.com/git-lfs/git-lfs/wiki/Limitations).

+Git LFS source code utilizes Go modules in its build system, and therefore this project contains a `go.mod` file with a defined Go module path.
+However, we do not maintain a stable Go language API or ABI, as Git LFS is intended to be used solely as a compiled binary utility.
+Please do not import the `git-lfs` module into other Go code and do not rely on it as a source code dependency.

 ## Need Help?

 You can get help on specific commands directly: